leestott/AzureMLTensorFlow/Readme.md

 Simply paste into the password or token box the token recieved and press login this will load the Jupyter Hub

-- Create new notebook by selecting "Python 3" kernel (which is your current conda environment).
+- Create new notebook by selecting "Python 3.6" kernel (which is your current conda environment).

 Now you're ready to start !

-References
+## References

+All student get $100 of Azure credit via Azure for Student for more details and get registered see [Azure Dev Tools for teaching](https://azureforeducation.microsoft.com/en-US/Institutions)
 Azure Machine Learning – [Notebooks & Resources](https://github.com/Azure/MachineLearningNotebooks)
+Using Azure Machine Learning Services - [Tutorial and Documentation](https://docs.microsoft.com/en-us/azure/machine-learning/service/)